Top 10 Best Cars For Dogs

 Despite reserving the X-Trail’s more advanced safety systems for higher trim levels, Nissan was awarded a five-star safety rating by the Euro NCAP.

 Overall, the X-Trail makes a great all-round family car, with real utility and the ability to cope on bad roads and poor weather.
-It’s also one of the ten best cars for dogs in 2019.
+More reasons why it made it to our ten best cars for dogs in 2020 list.

 - Less expensive than competitors